seamplex/qdp/README.md

 Installation
 ------------

-Just copy or symlink the file `qdp` to a binary path, such as `/usr/local/bin` or `$HOME/bin` (provided it is in the `PATH` environment variable).
+Copy or symlink the file `qdp` to a binary path, such as `/usr/local/bin` or `$HOME/bin` (provided it is in the `PATH` environment variable).
 Make sure that the `pyxplot` executable can be found system-wide: